-The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised.
+The Group and the Company determine the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised.

-The Group has several lease contracts that include extension options.
-The Group applies judgement in evaluating whether to exercise the option to renew the lease.
+The Group and the Company have several lease contracts that include extension options.
+The Group and the Company apply judgement in evaluating whether to exercise the option to renew the lease.
 It considers all relevant factors that create an economic incentive for it to exercise the renewal option.
-After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.
+After the commencement date, the Group and the Company reassess the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.

-The Group includes the renewal period as part of the lease term for such leases.
-The Group typically exercises its option to renew for those leases with renewal option.
+The Group and the Company include the renewal period as part of the lease term for such leases.
+The Group and the Company typically exercise its option to renew for those leases with renewal option.